-Prior to reaching the applicable statutory cap on compensatory time, non-exempt employees may be compensated using overtime pay in lieu of accruing compensatory time at the discretion of the County Manager for departments under his/her supervision.
+Prior to reaching the applicable statutory cap on compensatory time, non-exempt employees who have worked hours in excess of the applicable maximum hours as listed in the Overtime and Compensatory Time Policy may be compensated using overtime pay in lieu of accruing compensatory time at the discretion of the County Manager for departments under his/her supervision.
 The approval for overtime pay for other non-exempt employees who report to the County Attorney, the County Auditor, the Clerk to the Commission or any elected official shall be made by those respective Appointing Authorities.
 Receipt of overtime pay in any pay period does not bind the County to overtime pay in lieu of compensatory time in the future.
 All non-exempt pay, not required by the FLSA, is subject to budget availability.
+As stated in the Overtime and Compensatory Time Policy, paid time off such as sick pay, holiday pay, vacation pay, and jury duty pay (where applicable) will not count toward hours worked for the purpose of determining overtime pay.